 To retrieve a held call from any idle ESI Feature Phone on the system, press HOLD and dial the appropriate line number.
+After call retrieval, the Feature Phone display will update to show lines currently holding calls.

 Note: If your phone has any line keys programmed (see pp. C.2-C.3), each will blink red when a call is on hold on its lines; in such cases, just press that line key to retrieve the held call.